How to Find More Personal Freedom by Diversifying Your Assets and Location

 A Business Base

 Having a solid business base is a key principle of flag theory.
 Your business base is where you make your money.
 This place should be different from the place that you stay.
-This should be a place where business conditions are good and regulations are not too difficult for businesses.
-If you have a bricks and mortar business access to good quality labour will be important too.
-Examples of business bases are The UK, The US and Canada.
-Eastern European countries like Georgia and Serbia are good options to establish business bases too.
+This should be a place where business conditions are good, and regulations are not too difficult for businesses.
+If you have a bricks-and-mortar business, access to good quality labor will be important too.
+Examples of business bases are The UK, The US, and Canada.
+Eastern European countries like Georgia and Serbia are good options for establishing business bases too.
 Always use an offshore company for your business dealings.

 Passport and Citizenship

 A second passport is a key tool in obtaining more freedom from your home country.
-While passports are tools of government control, the more of them you have the more free you become as one country can’t control you by restricting your movements.
-These should be from countries who don’t care what their citizens do outside their borders.
-There should be no tax or military requirements for non residents.
-The passport should have good visa free travel options and should not tax based on citizenship.
-Almost any European passport would be a good option to have a citizenship.
-Caribbean countries such as Dominica and Grenada which offer fast citizenship by investment programs are good options too.
+While passports are tools of government control, the more of them you have, the more free you become, as one country can’t control you by restricting your movements.
+These should be from countries that don’t care what their citizens do outside their borders.
+There should be no tax or military requirements for non-residents.
+The passport should have good visa-free travel options and should not tax based on citizenship.
+Almost any European passport would be a good option to have citizenship.
+Caribbean countries such as Dominica and Grenada, which offer fast citizenship by investment programs, are good options too.

 Check out some second passport options here.